Skip to main content

 0Successful completion

--11Wrong # of arguments to program
+-11Wrong number of arguments

--15Bad sym format
+-15Bad SYM format

--16Sym does not exist
+-16SYM does not exist

 -17Unable to change ownership of file